Carl Bunch: Early life

-The Crickets
+Buddy Holly

 A concert poster for the Winter Dance Party Tour's January 25 stop in Mankato, Minnesota.

 In November 1958, Buddy Holly split from The Crickets and their producer Norman Petty.
 According to Bunch, Holly first became aware of him after witnessing Bunch drum during a recording session for The Poor Boys.
 Recording under his own name in New York City, Holly recruited Bunch, Tommy Allsup, and Waylon Jennings as his backing band for the Winter Dance Party tour in 1959.
 Holly's band also backed other acts on the tour, including Ritchie Valens, "The Big Bopper" J. P. Richardson, Dion and the Belmonts, and Frankie Sardo.

 Numerous logistical problems plagued the tour, as the distance between each show had not been considered when scheduling performances.
 After a show in Duluth, Minnesota on January 31, Bunch was hospitalized for severe frostbite to his feet due to the band's unheated tour bus breaking down in subzero temperatures near Ironwood, Michigan.
 Due to his condition, Bunch was forced to remain in Ironwood until he recovered.
 To fill Bunch's absence, Holly, Valens, and Dion took turns playing drums for each other at the performances in Green Bay, Wisconsin, and Clear Lake, Iowa.

 Following the tour's performance at the Surf Ballroom, Holly, Valens, and Richardson boarded a Beechcraft Bonanza together with pilot Roger Peterson on February 3, 1959.
 En route to the next tour stop in Fargo, North Dakota, the plane subsequently crashed in a cornfield in Clear Lake, killing all four occupants instantly.
 Allsup, Jennings, and Dion all claimed to have narrowly avoided boarding the flight in place of Valens and Richardson.